 In 2012, two researchers from the University of Sherbrooke, named Martin Brouilette and Jean Sébastien Plante, modified a two stroke outboard engine so that it would burn hydrogen instead of gasoline.

 They used existing parts and modified the injection system to work with gaseous hydrogen at 5 000psi.
 They also modified the cylinders to improve combustion, but most parts on the engine remained stock parts.
 Their success means that it would be possible to develop a production model.

 Hydrogen could be stored in medium-sized tanks similar to diver’s tanks.
 These cylinders would be housed in a protected box behind the pilot’s seat (see image).
 They could also be designed to fit inside the front cab.
 In this case, the rear ‘El Camino’ box could be used to store the rider’s luggage.

 Would this vehicle cost more per unit?
 I don’t think so, since the materials are basically the same.
 There would be an increase in fuel cost since hydrogen is more expensive than gasoline, but that difference could be reduced by carbon market incentives.

 The Wemotaci would run as fast and be as powerful as existing models.
 Most importantly, it would only emit water vapors instead of carbon monoxide CO and unburned hydrocarbons (UHC).
 Furthermore, it wouldn’t smell like oil or exhaust fumes.

-The Wemotaci concept was developed in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
+The Wemotaci concept was developed in October 2015 by Charles Bombardier in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
 Jan graduated from the Academy of Fine Arts and Design in Bratislavia and works as a freelance designer.
 Jan has also produced the concept images for the Biora emotion sensing bike and the Typhon personal hovercarft.